-Level 3- we are no longer able to maintain safety in program without additional supports in place.
-Examples of Unsafe Behaviour Educator Supportive Response Staff Follow Up Frequently engaging in actions that place the children and employees in unsafe situations which affect their safety and well- being.
+Examples of Unsafe Behaviour Educator Supportive Response Staff Follow Up equently engaging in actions that place e children and employees in unsafe uations which affect their safety and well- ing.
 Including but not limited to Employees on site will ensure that all children are safe and a visual will be maintained on the child who is escalated.
 Site Supervisor and Executive Director will be notified immediately to provide support.
 Swearing Bullying Discrimination Physically and/or emotionally Child will be temporarily removed from program until required supports are in place Site Supervisor will contact parent/guardian for immediate pick up.
-Program Employees should not be contacting parents/guardians. hurting peopleAttempted or actual destruction of property All staff involved in the incident MUST complete Appendix B and email copy to Site Supervisor and Executive Director prior to clocking out.
-A situation requiring outside community partner support - Paramedics, Fire or Police to support the situation.
+Program Employees should not be contacting parents/guardians.
+Attempted or actual destruction of property All staff involved in the incident MUST complete Appendix B and email copy to Site Supervisor and Executive Director prior to clocking out. situation requiring outside community intner support - Paramedics, Fire or Police support the situation.
 After the child has been picked up, the Executive Director will meet with the Site Team to gather information.
-The Executive Director will schedule a Code of Conduct meeting with the Child, Parent, Resource Consultant and Site Team to: review the Code of Conduct and Safe Behaviour Policy discuss what happened/has been happening. plan how to move forward to ensure safety in the School Age Program.
-Child will not be able to return to program until a full investigation by the Executive Director has taken place.
+The Executive Director will schedule a Code of Conduct meeting with the Child, Parent, Resource Consultant and Site Team to: review the Code of Conduct and Safe Behaviour Policy discuss what happened/has been happening plan how to move forward to ensure safety in the School Age Program.
+Child will not be able to return to program until a full

 Note: Children's mitigating factors will be identified when considering exclusion from program.
-Children will be excluded from program as an absolute last resort.
+Children will be excluded from programs as an absolute last resort.